-FICO - Your Credit Score
+About the FICO Credit Score

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine your credit score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine a credit score:

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Raising your FICO score

-Getting your FICO score
+Know your FICO

-Want to know more about credit scores?
-Give us a call: (610) 889-7467.
+Curious about credit scores?
+Call us at (610) 889-7467.